KirigiriSuzumiya/KirigiriSuzumiya.github.io/_pages/about.md

 # 🤗 About me

-Majored in Intelligence and Science at East China University of Science and Technology, be familiar with development and deployment of deep learning applications, keeping up with the evolution of deep learning technology, and trying to develop practical applications in the AI area.
+Majored in Intelligent Science and Technology at East China University of Science and Technology, be familiar with development and deployment of deep learning applications, keeping up with the evolution of deep learning technology, and trying to develop practical applications in the AI area.

 Familiar with Python and its third-party libraries, able to quickly get started with the new framework to achieve the required functions of AI systems.